OWASP/CheatSheetSeries/cheatsheets/NodeJS_Docker_CheatSheet.md

     }
     process.on('SIGHUP', handle)

-Then run the container, and once it’s up specifically send it the `SIGHUP` signal using the `docker` CLI and the special `--signal` command line flag:
+Then run the container, and once it’s up specifically send it the `SIGHUP` signal using the `docker` CLI and the special `--signal` command-line flag:

 **`$ docker kill --signal=SIGHUP elastic\_archimedes`**